Skund404/WAWI-Claude/store_management/gui/views/dashboard/Dashboard and Analytics Integration Guide.md

 - **Inventory Value**: Total value of current inventory with low stock indicators
 - **Pending Orders**: Number of pending purchase orders with total pending amount

 KPIs include trend indicators (↑/↓) with appropriate coloring to quickly identify positive or negative changes.
+These values now update automatically when events occur in the system.

 ### 2. Quick Actions